marcodpt/json-schema-bootstrap/README.md

  - move all functions to lib
  - sane magic defaults
  - images, video, audio outputs
- - error feedback on arrays
  - href rendering on table and items
  - create a way to extend formats
+ - error feedback on arrays

+## Next
+ - select multiple
- - table example
+ - checkbox problem